GENDER AFFIRMING VOICE

 Explore a wide variety of features and colours that shape voice, in a healthy way.

 Begin guiding Alyssa so she can best support you in discovering features you enjoy and feel represent you.

-Grow with and train a congruent voice through increasingly complex situations that require stamina, duration, projection and confidence.
+Grow with the voice through increasingly complex situations that require stamina, duration, projection and confidence.